embarklabs/embark/site/source/docs/messages_javascript.md

   data: { msg: 'hello world' }
 });
 ```

+Notice that a topic/channel name has to be at least 4 characters long.
+Whisper will otherwise emit an error on the subscription.

 {% notification info 'On topic arrays:' %}
 Array of topics are considered an AND.
 In Whisper you can use another array for OR combinations of several topics e.g `["topic1", ["topic2", "topic3"]]` => `topic1 AND (topic2 OR topic 3)`.